Digital Articles

 A CONVERSATION WITH CJALA SURRATT: OWNER OF BLACK CITIZENS BRIGADE

-After a year of being open, Cjala Surratt has decided to expand her storefront in downtown Syracuse.
+A year after opening, Cjala Surratt has decided to expand her storefront in downtown Syracuse.
 From vintage leather jackets, stacks of wool sweaters, books, hot combs, records, or magazines, Black Citizens Brigade has something for everyone.
 Surratt has created a safe space for customers to shop and learn about Black history.
 Read more.

 Heading 6